b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 ### Introduction

 - Different countries have different legal systems because of culture, religion and politics.
-- Those working within the medical, healthcare and scientific professions arebound by additional laws, rules, standards or regu- lations specific to their area of practice.
+- Those working within the medical, healthcare and scientific professions arebound by additional laws, rules, standards or regulations specific to their area of practice.